sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2019-04-12-gtk2hs_notes.md

 -------------

 The horizontal box or vertical box can be created by `hBoxNew` or `vBoxNew`.
-A `Bool` parameter indicates whether give all children equal space allotments. `boxPackStart` place objects into the container start from the top, or left, to the bottom, or right and `boxPackEnd` works along the reverse direction.
+A `Bool` parameter indicates whether gives all children equal space allotments. `boxPackStart` place objects into the container start from the top, or left, to the bottom, or right and `boxPackEnd` works along the reverse direction.
 A parameter with type `Packing` is required to determine how the child scales.

 + `PackNatural` means the child is as big as it requests.
-+ `PackRepel` will be padded on both side with additional space.
++ `PackRepel` will be padded on both sides with additional space.
-+ `PackGrow` increases the size of widget so that it covers the available space.
++ `PackGrow` increases the size of widgets so that it covers the available space.